tuzhucheng/MP-CNN-Variants/README.md

 To run MP-CNN on the MSRVID dataset, use the following command:
 ```
-python main.py mpcnn.msrvid.model --dataset msrvid --batch-size 16 --epsilon 1e-7 --epochs 32 --dropout 0 --regularization 0.0025
+python main.py mpcnn.msrvid.model --dataset msrvid --batch-size 16 --lr 0.0005 --epsilon 1e-7 --epochs 32 --dropout 0 --regularization 0.001
 ```

-You should be able to obtain Pearson's p to be 0.8989 (untuned), for reference the performance in the paper is 0.9090.
+You should be able to obtain Pearson's p to be 0.8980 (untuned), for reference the performance in the paper is 0.9090.

 ### MSRP Dataset